 Five of its peers also joined up to offer cheap U.S. dollar funding for financial institutions facing stress in credit markets.

 U.S. President Donald Trump, who has been haranguing the Fed to ease policy, called the move "terrific" and "very good news".

-The Fed's rate cut combined with the promise of more bond-buying pushed U.S. 10-year Treasury yields down sharply as low as 0.63% from 0.95% late on Friday, though they were back up to 0.76% in early U.S. trading.
+The Fed's rate cut combined with the promise of more bond-buying pushed U.S. 10-year Treasury yields down sharply, to 0.68% from 0.95% late on Friday.

 "The momentum we've seen in the periphery is largely to do with the sentiment towards debt metrics in countries which after many, many years of quantitative easing and existing central bank support within the euro zone, are going into another fairly significant if not larger crisis than the one before," said Rabobank strategist Matt Cairns.

-The fall in U.S. Treasury yields pounded the dollar.
-It was last down 1.9% on the Japanese yen at 106.01, marking its second-biggest fall since May 2017 following a bigger drop last week.
-The euro went up as far as 1% to $1.1212.
+The fall in U.S. Treasury yields had pressured the dollar early on Monday, though it regained some ground later on.
+It was last down 1.6% on the Japanese yen at 106.37.
+The euro was up almost 1% at $1.1212.